7 Steps To Making Life Changing Habits You Will Actually Keep!

-Step 6.
+Step 7.
 Track your progress!

-Step 7.
+BONUS!
 Forgive yourself

 Resilience is part of the game.
 Learning how to work towards your habit, despite bumps in the road can help you maintain your goal in the long run.

 When you're behind, get reacquainted with your action plan and keep your calendar in sight!

 If you find yourself incapable of keeping your new habit, start at step one again.